qhull/qhull/README.txt

   - Click OK
   - Select 'Modify shortcut that started this window', then OK

-  If you use qhull a lot, install MSYS (www.mingw.org/wiki/msys),
+  If you use qhull a lot, install a bash shell such as
-    Road Bash (www.qhull.org/bash), or Cygwin (www.cygwin.com).
+    MSYS (www.mingw.org/wiki/msys), Road Bash (www.qhull.org/bash),
+    or Cygwin (www.cygwin.com).

 -----------------
 Installing Qhull on Unix with gcc

   To build Qhull, static libraries, shared library, and C++ interface
-  - Download and extract Qhull (either GitHub or the .tgz or .zip file)
+  - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - make
   - export LD_LIBRARY_PATH=$PWD/lib:$LD_LIBRARY_PATH

-  Or, to build Qhull and libqhullstatic.a
-  - Extract Qhull from qhull...tgz or qhull...zip
-  - cd src/libqhull
-  - make

   The Makefiles may be edited for other compilers.
   If 'testqset' exits with an error, qhull is broken

   A simple Makefile for Qhull is in src/libqhull and src/libqhull_r.
+  To build the Qhull executables and libqhullstatic
+  - Extract Qhull from qhull...tgz or qhull...zip
+  - cd src/libqhull_r  # cd src/libqhull
+  - make

 -----------------
 Installing Qhull with CMake 2.6 or later

+  See CMakeLists.txt for examples and further build instructions

   To build Qhull, static libraries, shared library, and C++ interface
-  - Download and extract Qhull (either GitHub or the .tgz or .zip file)
+  - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - cd build
   - cmake --help  # List build generators
-  - make -G "<generator>" .. && cmake ..  # '..' refers to the qhull directory
+  - make -G "<generator>" .. && cmake ..
   - cmake ..
   - make
   - make install

+  The ".." is important.
+It refers to the parent directory (i.e., qhull/)

-  On Windows, CMake installs to C:/Program Files/qhull See CMakeLists.txt for further build instructions
+  On Windows, CMake installs to C:/Program Files/qhull.
+64-bit generators
+  have a "Win64" tag.

+  If cmake fails with "No CMAKE_C_COMPILER could be found"
+  - cmake was not able to find the corresponding build environment for -G

 -----------------
 Installing Qhull with Qt

   To build Qhull, including its C++ test (qhulltest)
-  - Download and extract Qhull (either GitHub or the .tgz or .zip file)
+  - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - Load src/qhull-all.pro into QtCreator
   - Build